 2. Custom URI Schemes: URLs with a custom protocol like myapp:// that are registered to your app.

-This guide covers how to implement both methods for React Native and Flutter applications, and how they can be used together for a comprehensive deep linking strategy.
+This guide covers how to implement both methods for React Native and Flutter applications.

 HTTP/HTTPS Deep Linking with Subdomains